LarryPi314/speed-arithmetic/README.md

 # speed-arithmetic
 Lightweight web application to train mental arithmetic.
-Uses only React.js and vanilla HTML/CSS.
+Uses React.js and TailwindCSS

 There are 3 different difficulties reflecting the level of the problems: easy, medium, and hard which the user can toggle in game.